kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 }

 type DisaggregatedSetRoleScalerStatus struct {
-    // Replicas is the observed replica count of the role's current
+    // Replicas is the observed pod count for this role, aggregated
+    // across all revisions currently present (new + any draining old).
-    // new-revision LeaderWorkerSet.
-Read by the /scale subresource.
+    // Read by the /scale subresource — HPA uses it as the "current"
+    // replica count when computing desired replicas from metrics.
     // +optional
     Replicas int32 `json:"replicas,omitempty"`

-    // Selector is a label selector (in string form) matching pods of the
+    // Selector is a label selector (in string form) matching all pods
+    // for this role, across all revisions.
+Format:
+    //   disaggregatedset.x-k8s.io/name=<ds>,disaggregatedset.x-k8s.io/role=<role>
-    // role's current new-revision LeaderWorkerSet.
-Used by HPA to compute
+    // Used by HPA to compute per-pod metrics.
+Aggregate (revision-
-    // per-pod metrics.
-Rewritten by the DS controller on every rolling
+    // agnostic) so HPA observes the actual serving fleet during a
-    // update as the new-revision LWS changes.
+    // rolling update rather than only the new-revision pods.
+Stable
+    // across rollouts — no rewrite needed.
     // +optional
     Selector string `json:"selector,omitempty"`